NL33/electron-git/README.md

                 - appears resolved through removing "always on top" from nav window

 - *stop reloading if already loading the app for the first time.
 DONE
+- *remove search box when app is going to run.
+DONE
 - *open dev tools, but only if in development*

 - *any way to speed up starting of loop function when app runs?
     -Seems to return apps very fast, but then can be slow to get chrome windows.
         --load other windows and show them

-- *remove search box when app is going to run.

-- save your apps.
+- save your apps. (so when navwindow opens the app appears, even if not done).
+I've created file about that at load save apps.

 - add menu item that says howto (write out the instructions separately, and then style)